landnthrn/Matrix-Hacker-Effect-on-PC-Startup-by-landn.thrn/README.md

 ### NOTES:

+- Some of the effects may run slower depending on your computer

-- Don't rename the files or place them in other folders than `C:\Windows\Scripts\MatrixEffect` unless you know how to change the paths in the files & shortcuts
+- Don't rename the files or place them in other folders than `C:\Windows\Scripts\MatrixEffect`
+  unless you know how to change the paths in the files & shortcuts

 - If you want to customize the effects yourself it's rather simple

 - The Matrix Effect 1.2 option might run slowly depending on your computer.

-  - You can easily change the number of tabs — just right-click on the Matrix 7 Tabs.bat file and press Edit,
+- You can easily change the number of tabs for `Matrix Effect 1.2.bat`
-    then change the number to whatever you prefer on this chunk
+  Edit the .bat in notepad and change this number to whatever you prefer

 ```bat
     :: Number of tabs to open